5 Non-Obvious Ways to Make Data Engineers Love Working For You

 Compensation aside, what matters most when it comes to recruiting great data engineers is whether or not joining your company will set them up for success, both in their careers and at the company itself.
 At the end of the day, a competitive salary and impressive logo may get your data engineers in the door, but it doesn’t mean they’ll stick around.

-Here are 5 non-obvious ways some of the best data engineering leaders attract and retain top talent:
+In this blog post we will cover 5 non-obvious ways (and one bonus way!) some of the best data engineering leaders attract and retain top talent:

 One of my biggest peeves with traditional engineering career ladders is that the promotions process tends to favor the bold—and not always for the better.
 And by that, I mean, high visibility projects instead of behind-the-scenes or infrastructure work that is equally critical but often more time and resource-intensive than feature engineering, particularly when you’re on a lean team.